zac-candels/plot-geometry/README.md

+Function ComputeXYZ in service.hh gives the coordinates of a given grid point.

-Also, need to check distances.
+Need to check distances.
 Make sure they make sense.